mldev850/kubernetes-Hands-On/ResourceManagement/readme.md

   - kubectl get pod -l 'tier=frontend,app=color-api' ( and condition in Labels )
   - kubectl get pod -l 'tier in (frontend)'

+### Selecting Objects with MatchLabels and MatchExpressions
+   -